Effects of dynamical friction on perturbations for evolving dark energy: Extended spherical collapse model with friction

 where we defined

-In the previous expressions, $\bar{\rho}_{\rm m}$ and $\bar{\rho}_{\rm de}$ are the background matter and dark energy density, respectively and $M_{\rm bck,de}$ represents the amount of dark energy included in a sphere of radius $R$.
-This expression can be further generalised to take into account dark energy perturbations as in \cite{Pace2022}
+In the previous expressions, $\bar{\rho}_{\rm m}(a)$ and $\bar{\rho}_{\rm de}(a)$ are the background matter and dark energy density, respectively, and $M_{\rm bck,de}$ represents the amount of dark energy included in a sphere with radius $R$. \cite{Pace2022} further extended the model to account also for dark energy perturbations.